samiux/samiux.github.io/about.md

 # Who am I?

-Samiux is a CyberSecurity Enthusiast.
-He has been OSCE, OSCP and OSWP since 2012.
-He is a blogger and running this personal website.
-He builds things and also breaks things.
-When in spare time, he will do some programming and reading.
-He is very enjoy in his penetration testing lab.
-However, he know nothing about cyber security!
+A cybersecurity enthusiast at heart, Samiux has been an OSCE, OSCP, and OSWP certified professional since 2012.
+While he runs his personal website and is an active blogger, Samiux also engages in building and breaking things, for a deeper understanding of cybersecurity.
+In his spare time, he can be found programming and reading, all the while enjoying his time in his penetration testing lab.
+Despite his vast experience in the field, Samiux modestly claims to know nothing about cybersecurity, always eager to learn more and continuously improve his skills.

 His slogan are :